Twipped/InterviewThis/InterviewThis.md

 - What relationship does your dev department have with your sales department?
 Who sets the deadlines?

 - Does the company provide snacks and/or drinks?

+- What are your expectations productive hours a developer will have per day?

 ##Company